 \subsection{Non-asymptotic upper bounds of the excess risk}

 In this section we establish non-asymptotic upper bounds of the excess risk $\cE(\wh f\circ \wh g)$ in \eqref{def_excess_risk}.
-An important component of our analysis is the empirical process theory based on local Rademacher complexities developed in \cite{bartlett2005local}, building on a line of previous works such as \cite{koltchinskii2000rademacher,bousquet2002some,massart2000some,Lugosi}.
-In our context, local Rademacher complexities translate into the complexity of the RKHS.
-We begin with a brief review of the basics of RKHS, followed by a discussion of its complexity measures and the assumptions used in our analysis.
+An important component of our analysis is the empirical process theory based on local Rademacher complexity developed in \cite{bartlett2005local}, building on a line of previous works such as \cite{koltchinskii2000rademacher,massart2000some,Lugosi}.
+In our context, local Rademacher complexity gets translated into the complexity of the RKHS.
+We begin with a brief review of RKHS basics, then discuss its complexity measures and the assumptions underlying our analysis.